rosshamish/LeagueGraphs/readme.md

 **Here's how it works:**

-- Statistics are accessible for any player's 10 most recent games.
+- The first time you use the site, only your last 10 games will be data-fyed.
+However:
  - Once your name has been entered *once* on [LeagueGraphs](http://www.rosshamish.netau.net), it is added to the auto-update php machine.
  - Each player is updated minimum once or twice a day.
 - A manual update happens when you access your data on the site, so graphs/data are guaranteed up-to-date whilst also maintaining long-term consistency.

 ---